ThomasFinnern/RSG2_support/installation/Installation.md

-Inside the assets you will find a zip file with a name like **RSGallery2_component  .zip
+Inside the assets you will find a zip file with a name like **RSGallery2_component.zip

-Download and install the newest zip file matching this name and a newer version number
+Download the latest zip file matching this name and a newer version number

 ![download](download_RSGallery2_component.png)